OpenPathView/DirectoryManager/README.md

 # OPV Directory Manager

-** WARNING: This piece of software is not finished at all, so it (can be) is buggy **

-** To make this project work smoothly you must have a resolvable hostname. "hostname -i" must not return 127.0.0.1! or modify configuration file **
+**To make this project work smoothly (rechable by other host) you must have a resolvable hostname. "hostname -i" must not return 127.0.0.1! or modify configuration file**

 For example